SENERGY-Platform/client-connector-lib/README.md

 ================

 ##### !!!
 Important !!!
-> connector-client is now a python package and has changed substantially!
+This project has changed substantially!
+The connector-client has been updated to python 3.6 and can now be installed via pip.
 Please consult this readme for more information or contact the author.

 ---